mgcarbonell/zerochat-frontend/README.md

 * Devin Blair for checking in, explaining theming, and the encouragement,
 * Nick Schmitt for giving me reality and sanity checks,
 * Brock Molmen, Jane Cho, and Lauren Nguyen for assisting in the update, delete route ideas.
-* Casey for the CSS encouragement.
+* Casey Jenkins for the CSS encouragement and help.

 Thank you to...
 * Lacey for a lot, a lot of wisdom, the videos, and the gifs!